nihei9/vartan/README.md

 	: '/';
 ```

 Save the above grammar to a file in UTF-8.
-In this explanation, the file name is `expr.vr`.
+In this explanation, the file name is `expr.vartan`.

 ⚠️ The input file must be encoded in UTF-8.